cuba/PiuPiu/README.md

 ### 2. Implement a  `ServerProvider`

-The server provider is held on weakly by the NetworkDispatcher.
-Therefore it must be implemented on a class such as a ViewController or another class that is held strongly.
-The reason for this is so that you can dynamically return a url (ex: it changes based on an environment picker).
+The server provider gives the server url.
+The reason a simple URL is not used is so that you can dynamically change the url.
+Say for example you have an environment picker.
+You would have to recreate the dispatcher every time you change the environment.
+The simplest way to create a ServerProvider is to just implement the protocol on your ViewController.

 ```swift
 extension ViewController: ServerProvider {